refugies-info/karfur/docs/README.md

 1. Develop all the features on a specific branch.
 2. When done, merge your changes to `dev` branch.
+3. When the version is ready, merge your changes on the `staging` branch.
+Don't forget to increment the version number in `app.config.js`.
 3. Publish on `staging` for tests.
 4. When validated, merge your changes to `main` branch.
 5. For deployment in `production`, 2 options:
     - For bug fixes or minor updates, **publish** changes to update apps automatically.
       On iOS, the update is downloaded before the app is launched.
       On Android, it's downloaded in the background and installed the second time the app is opened.
     - For config changes or major updates, create a **build** and submit on the stores.